5 Myths about Meditation Keeping You from the Benefits of Mindfulness

 Ask most meditators and they will tell you, the relief that comes from having a meditation practice does not necessarily come during the meditation session.
 In fact, in meditation, we are often doing the work of relating to difficult thoughts and emotions that arise when we allow ourselves to observe our experience without distractions or pacifiers.

 Moments of relief and release certainly do arise on the cushion but you are just as likely to experience whatever aspect of your world you have been actively working to suppress.
 The myth of the transcendent meditation experience has more to do with the feeling that comes from having meditated over time.
 Eventually, meditators will likely experience a moment of true self-awareness, one that facilitates much-needed growth, personal evolution, and even spiritual development.
+Developing this relationship to the present moment, does over time, create a familiarity with the naturally arising serenity of relating only to the present moment that becomes more easily accessible than if you are not meditating.

 How to Move Beyond It: Like most worthwhile experiences, this comes at the cost of remaining in the practice through whatever difficult thoughts or emotions arise.
 What is gained is the knowledge that you have the courage to be with whatever arises, a feeling that fills you with strength, perseverance, and even the occasional moment of bliss.